 I’m an anthropologist with a specific interest in profiling tactics that target and/or marginalise minority groups.
 A natural planner and organiser, I develop inclusive and empowering projects with the aim to support communities.

 In 2014, I received my PhD from the University of Hull for my dissertation on ethical decisionmaking around local authority caravan site provision for Travellers in England.
 Alongside my academic experience, I also have a background in market research.

 Meanwhile, I continue to conduct my own independent research in the fields of social policy, culture and media.
+As a registered teacher in the Netherlands, I continue to support academic institutions with ad hoc educational projects, such as at the Universities of Amsterdam, Maastricht, as well as Stenden University in Meppel.
 Additionally, I offer workshops to promote critical media literacy skills and short talks on the power of discourse through racialised visual culture.